What Niuean Food to Try

 7. Fai Kai Ika (Fish, Coconut Cream and Ferns)

 This fish dish is typically made with tuna, which you can catch yourself with one of the fishing charters in Niue.
-The classic Niuean cuisine is tuna steak with ferns grown on the island (or sometimes pak choy or spinach) and served with a flavoured coconut cream sauce.
+The classic Niuean cuisine is tuna steak with ferns grown on the island (or some other island vegetables) and served with a flavoured coconut cream sauce.
 Again, find it at your Niuean buffet!

 More About Niue Food